 I kept things simple and topped this pizza with fresh grape tomatoes, basil, and red pepper flakes, but feel free to get more creative with your toppings.

-2-3 medium sweet potatoes (enough to yield 1 cup of mashed sweet potatoes)
+- 2-3 medium sweet potatoes (enough to yield 200 grams of mashed sweet potatoes)

 1 teaspoon baking soda